InfinityTools/WeiduModPackager/README.md

 - iemod
 - Windows (`x86`)

-and uses the git release tag name as version suffix for the package filenames.
+It uses the tp2 filename as package names and uses the git release tag name as version suffix for the package filenames.